 Today, spend the day exploring Rotorua.
 This is one of the most geothermally-active areas in New Zealand – and you can tell by the whiffs of sulphur you'll get all throughout the city.

 Start your morning off with a visit to Wai-O-Tapu Thermal Wonderland just outside of the city, where you can see everything from geysers to boiling mud to neon-green lakes.
 There are other thermal parks in Rotorua, but this one is my favorite!
-(Book a ticket here)
+(It's recommended that you pre-book a ticket.)

 The Champagne Pool and Devil's Bath are definitely must-sees.
 Allow at least 2 hours to walk all the park's trails.